act-rules/act-rules.github.io/pages/design/rule-design.md

 Accessibility requirements should be listed as secondary if the requirement is related to the rule.
 There are four scenarios:

 1. The requirement is less strict than the rule.
-If this occurs, and some but not all failed examples of the rule pass the accessibility requirement, the following test should be used:
+If this occurs, and some but not all failed examples of the rule pass the accessibility requirement, the following text should be used:

    > This success criterion is **less strict** than this rule.
 This is because {reason}.
 Some of the failed examples satisfy this success criterion.

 1. The requirement is more strict than the rule.
-If this occurs, and some but not all passed examples of the rule fail the accessibility requirement, the following test should be used:
+If this occurs, and some but not all passed examples of the rule fail the accessibility requirement, the following text should be used:

    > secondary: This success criterion is **more strict** than this rule.
 This is because {reason}.
 Some of the passed examples do not satisfy this success criterion.